civboot/civboot/blog/0013-civboot-languages.md

 * C interop (including linker) of data and function calls

-If I'm right and the Lua VM interpreter will be extremely small, then I could pretty quickly spin up a Lua kernel using this VM.
-From there, Civboot would be entirely self-hosting!
+If I'm right and the Lua VM interpreter will be extremely small, then I could pretty interatively port my Lua kernel to SPASM.
+From there, Civboot could be entirely self-hosting!

 [fngi]: http://github.com/civboot/fngi